-One of the more common reasons for a conditional approval is the need for additional documentation.
-There are several pieces of information your lender requires in order to process your loan application.
+One of the more common reasons for conditional approval is the need for additional documentation.
+There are several pieces of information your lender requires to process your loan application.

-W2’s, tax returns, pay-stubs and bank statements are required before processing your application.
-Your loan officer will be able to list you all documents that you need.
+W2’s, tax returns, pay-stubs, and bank statements are required before processing your application.
+Your loan officer will be able to list all documents that you need.

 Sell Your Home First

-If you currently have a mortgage and need to sell your home to be able to afford the new mortgage payment you’ll be issued a conditional approval.
-The condition being that you must sell your current home before you will be approved for the new home.
+If you currently have a mortgage and need to sell your home to afford the new mortgage payment, you’ll be issued a conditional approval.
+The condition is that you must sell your current home before you are approved for the new home.

 Denial After Conditional Approval

-If you fail to satisfy the condition laid forth in your conditional approval your loan will be denied.
-As with any mortgage there are unforeseen issues that could arise causing your loan to be denied even if you meet the conditions from your lender.
+If you fail to satisfy the condition laid forth in your conditional approval, your loan will be denied.
+As with any mortgage, there are unforeseen issues that could arise, causing your loan to be denied even if you meet your lender’s conditions.